DataMa-Solutions/docs/_posts/tips_of_the_week/2024-01-04-tip-of-the-week-102.md

 ---

-The DataMa team wishes you a happy new year 2024 🎉 Datama Pivot now lets you analyse all your KPIs at once!
+The Datama team wishes you a happy new year 2024 🎉 Datama Pivot now lets you analyse all your KPIs at once!
 The "Check All steps" functionality is available as an option in the Datama Pivot menu:
   * it allows you to explore a visual "market equation tree" for an overview in the first slide 🕵️‍♀️
   * a new "KPI Interest Score" prioritises impactful steps based on distribution and standard deviation 🤓